selenyakin/selenyakin/README.md

 ## 👩‍💻 About Me

-I'm a Computer Engineering student interested in **software development, Python, and data science**.
+Hi!
+I'm Selen, a Computer Engineering student from Türkiye.

-I enjoy building practical applications, working on real-world problems, and learning through hands-on projects.
-My interests range from software development and mobile applications to data analysis and machine learning.
+I enjoy learning by building things and trying out different areas of software development.
+I've worked with web and mobile applications, databases, and Java, and lately I've been spending more time with **Python, data, and machine learning**.

-I believe in continuously improving my skills by experimenting, building, and learning from each project.
+I'm still exploring, learning, and figuring out which things I enjoy the most.
+I like taking what I learn and turning it into something I can actually build and experiment with.

 ---

-## 🛠 Tech Stack
+## 🛠️ Tech Stack

 ###  Programming Languages

 <p align="left">
   <img src="https://skillicons.dev/icons?i=python" height="48" />